ronimor1234/Excpp_1/README2.md

 ## Summary

 This project focuses on implementing algorithms on graphs represented by square adjacency matrices.
 It includes functions to check connectivity, find shortest paths, detect cycles, and more.
 The demo and test cases validate the project's functionality.
-If you'd like to contribute, ensure you follow the project's coding guidelines and best practices.